-So you bought security cameras to watch your home while you are away.
+So you have bought security cameras to watch your home while you are away.
 You followed the manufacturer’s instructions to set up the camera.
 Voila, you are now able to view your cameras from anywhere in the world.
 Job done.

 Or is it?